 What Happened When I Made Kourtney Kardashian's Avocado Smoothie

 Okay, so anyway.
 I made the avocado thing.
 It’s just some blended avocado, a little manuka honey, and some coconut milk.
 Sounds harmless enough, right?

 But it was just really………...avocado-y.

 The consistency was totally like normal pudding and the color was pretty.
 It didn’t taste bad or anything...just not something I’m totally apeshit over.
 I might try it with a little ice to tone it down a bit.

-Would it make my skin glow if I made it every single day?
+Would the Kardashian avocado pudding make my skin glow if I made it every single day?
 Probably.

 Will I ever make it again?
 Maybe.

-Honestly, I like just plain sliced avocado with flake salt and ground pepper, so I could just have that every morning for the skin benefits and save myself the trouble.
-Or I can just make myself some kind of a simple avocado smoothie.
+Honestly, I enjoy eating plain sliced avocado with flake salt and ground pepper, so I could just have that every morning for the skin benefits and save myself the trouble.
+Or I can just make myself some kind of a simple green smoothie with avocado.

 Side Note on Manuka Honey

 After I watched this gal’s YouTube video about her nighttime routine, I searched for night creams that contained manuka honey and found this magical lotion that heals pimples overnight and makes you feel safe.
 Apparently, manuka honey has been used for centuries and has antibacterial qualities.
 It’s made only in New Zealand from bees that pollinate the manuka bush and there’s all this intense internet debate over which kinds are legit or and which types are IMPOSTERS.
 Oh, and it’s like $48 per jar, minimum.
 I’m not kidding.
 But whatever, I just got a non-verified jar for $12 from Trader Joe’s.
 Sue me.